 Wells and Water Supply Management

 A study was completed by an independent engineering consultant on behalf of the department to determine how domestic wells may be impacted at different reservoir elevations.
-The study is currently being reviewed and will be made public
+While the study is complete it did not provide any conclusive information on connectivity between the reservoir and the groundwater characteristics within the Village.
+The department has provided a temporary water supply to residents who identified well issues during the control period and will continue to do so for the life of the agreement.

 Will the aquifer study include actual studies of all the residents’ wells?
 Changes in water quality and pressure were noted last year in many of the resident wells.